Born - Infeld-like modified gravity: Conclusion

 \section{Conclusion}

-Thus, a modified theory of gravity with the Born$-$Infeld-like action is suggested and analyzed.
-At limiting case $\lambda\rightarrow 0$ the action introduced is converted into Einstein$-$Hilbert action.
+A modified theory of gravity with the Born$-$Infeld-like action is suggested and analyzed.
+At limiting case $\lambda\rightarrow 0$ the action introduced is converted into EH action.
 The Jordan frame as well as the Einstein frame were considered and the potential of the scalar field in scalar-tensor form of the theory was obtained and is presented in Fig.1.
 We have found the static Schwarzschild$-$de Sitter solutions of the model with the de Sitter space to be unstable and the solution with zero Ricci scalar to be stable.
 The constant $\lambda$ introduced can be connected with the fundamental length $l=\sqrt{2\lambda}$ so that the smallest size of the Universe during the Big Bang is $l$.
-From the local tests bound on the constant $\lambda\leq 2\times 10^{-6}$ cm$^2$, and we obtain the restriction on the fundamental length $l\leq 2\times 10^{-3}$ cm.
+From the local tests bound on the constant is $\lambda\leq 2\times 10^{-6}$ cm$^2$, and we obtain the restriction on the fundamental length $l\leq 2\times 10^{-3}$ cm.
 It was demonstrated that no matter instability in the model suggested.
-There are open questions in the model considered which we leave for further investigations: to obtain exact solutions describing inhomogeneities in a FRW universe, etc.
+There are open questions in the model considered which I leave for further investigations: is the very low bound for $l$ really compatible with all observations, including particle physics?; to obtain exact solutions describing inhomogeneities in a FRW universe, etc.